Praful22/AircraftFlightDynamics/README.md

 \psi &\triangleq \text{True heading angle.
 Positive: Clockwise rotation of the aircraft nose from the true north direction} \\
 \end{align*}
 ```
-The three Euler angles $(\phi, \theta, \psi)$ give the inertial angular orientation of aircraft, if treated as a rigid body moving in three-dimenstional
+The three Euler angles $(\phi, \theta, \psi)$ give the inertial angular orientation of aircraft, if treated as a rigid body moving in three-dimensional
 inertial space.